DavidSchirduan/DavidSchirduan.github.io/_posts/2022-11-23-JalopyPitch.md

 > BOOK DETAILS (page count, size, hardcover/softcover, retail price, etc)
 > IMAGE (Optional, keep it small so it doesn't clutter the email)
 > GAME PDF LINK (Or attached to the email.
 Make sure you mention it is attached)
-> PRESS KIT LINK (optional, but VERY useful in case they want to learn more)
+> PRESS KIT LINK (optional, but VERY useful in case they want to learn more.
+Here's a good guide to [Press Kits](https://www.youtube.com/watch?v=etsGBIHKQ7o))
 > Would you be interested in carrying any copies of GAME NAME in your store?
 > Thanks for taking the time to consider my offer,
 > YOUR NAME